-F. Sidewalls/Surrounds
+G. Sidewalls/Surrounds

-- Adjacent combustible sidewalls must be located a minimum of 12 in.
-(305 mm) from the fireplace opening. - Combustible or non-combustible mantel legs, surrounds and stub walls may be constructed per Figure 11.5.
+- Adjacent combustible sidewalls must be located a minimum of 24 in.
+(305 mm) from the fireplace opening. - Combustible mantel legs, surrounds and stub walls may be constructed per Figure 12.15.

 A. Gas Log/Lighter Provision

 WARNING!
 Fire and/or Asphyxiation Risk!
 Use with solid wood fuel or decorative gas appliance only.
 Gas fire generates fumes.